fricciardi/datetime2/docs/calendars.rst

    English names.

 (2)
-   Since this is a truncated representation, negative years will not have a sign.
+   Since this is a truncated representation, **negative years will not have a sign**.

 (3)
    Negative years will have a trailing ``'-'``.

-   .. versionadded:: 0.4
-      :meth:`cformat` was added in version 0.4.

 .. _iso-calendar: